 This temporary connection to the PC can be implemented with either: 1) a CAT5 crossover cable or 2) a switch/hub and two standard CAT5 Ethernet cables.
 Make sure that the NTMS Configuration Wizard has been downloaded to your PC before you disconnect it from the internet.

-Option 1: Crossover Cable
+Option 1: Connect to your PC with a Crossover Cable